onecommons/unfurl/docs/guide.md

 Terraform's design shares many similarities to GitErOp but is more ambitious in that it attempts to calculate an update plan by generating a diff between the current specification and current state.
 This requires resource plugins to implement full CRUD semantics for managing resources and implement a fairly complex interface in Go.

 Unlike Terraform, GitErOp maintains a history of configuration changes -- enabling it to support much simpler semantics for resources.
 This way they can be defined in a simple and ad hoc manner and using just YAML configuration DSL or through a simple Python API as opposed to relying on Go developer with domain expertise building a resource plugin.

+## Change algebra
+spec:
+ the latest spec

+status:

+contains the current deployed state: attributes, capabilities, runtime dependencies, deployed artifacts Each resource also links the last node template version applied

+dependencies and artifacts record with configuration last updated them

+configchanged: inputs and attributes on each node
+* configuration tasks form a graph of dependencies between nodes that the configuration depends on.
+* this forms the execution plan graph for each job
+* when a dependency changes, the associated configuration will be rerun

+configurations:

+old subplans aren't compatible with the current state if depends on resources that no longer compatible.

+also if they produce results that will no longer be compatible